internet4000/radio4000-player/README.md

 ### Supported events

 - `trackChanged` - This event fires whenever the current track is changed.
+- `trackEnded` - This event fires when the current track finishes playing.

 Here's an example of how to listen for the `trackChanged` event.
-The `event.detail` argument will be a Radio4000 `track` object.
+It is the same approach for all events.
+In the case of both `trackChanged` and `trackEnded`, the `event.detail` argument will be a Radio4000 `track` object.

 ```js
 var player = document.querySelector('radio4000-player')